 3. Stick to your routines

-Holiday events have a tendency to disrupt our routines.
-Dinner get togethers, recurring holiday happy hours, office parties, and ugly sweater parties are constantly interfering with our good intentions to eat healthy and workout.
+Holiday events tend to disrupt our routines.
+Dinner get-togethers, recurring holiday happy hours, office parties, and ugly sweater parties are constantly interfering with our good intentions to eat healthily and workout.
 Work your holiday events around your existing routine.
 When your body and mind aren’t used to a change in routine, the buildup of stress can lead to anxiety disorders.
 That’s why it’s important to honor your routine whenever possible.

-If you feel your anxiety getting really bad or spinning out of your control, consider visiting a mental health specialist during this time of year.
-If mental health is not affordable with your current coverage, SingleCare offers its members access to reduced-price, mental health visits across a wide range of specialties, including psychology, psychiatry and counseling.
+If you feel your anxiety getting bad or spinning out of your control, consider visiting a mental health specialist during this time of year.
+If mental health is not affordable with your current coverage, SingleCare offers its members access to reduced-price, mental health visits across a wide range of specialties, including psychology, psychiatry, and counseling via Amwell video doctor visits.

 4. “Get Well Soon”